inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 This is a great place to start learning the basics of editing a wiki page.

 5. Go to your user page by clicking on your username in the upper right corner.
-   The user in our example is “MapJeff”, so we will click on this.
+   The user in our example is “MapJeff”.
+Yours will be the username you signed up with.

 .. image:: /static/training/intermediate/osm/image139.*
    :align: center